Divorce

 Minneapolis Divorce Attorney

 Below is a brief summary of the divorce process in Minnesota.
 Contact Brian for a more detailed discussion of how the divorce laws in Minnesota impact the unique facts of your life, estate, income, and lifestyle.
 Brian Sobol has over 38 years of experience in successfully guiding clients through this difficult and sometimes confusing process.
-As you will learn, it is always preferable to be the master of your own domain and to reach compromise settlements of your disputes with your spouse.
+As your Minneapolis divorce lawyer, you will learn it is always preferable to be the master of your own domain and to reach compromise settlements of your disputes with your spouse.
 Statistics show that parties who settle their disputes themselves are far less likely to return to court with future disputes with their former spouse than those who go to trial and have their issues determined by a judge.

 Whichever path you must follow, Brian Sobol will be there to help you, guide you, and fight for your rights.
-Call (866) 484-4079 or fill out an online contact form to learn more from a knowledgeable divorce lawyer in Minneapolis.
+Call (866) 484-4079 or fill out an online contact form to learn more from a knowledgeable Minneapolis divorce lawyer.

 Award-Winning Representation